charon/charon/README.md

 - Beautiful and intuitive UI/UX.
 - Account creation and management from both user's perspective and admin's perspective.
 - Standard compliant OAuth and OpenID Connect provider.
-- Account can be part of multiple communities, with different identities for different communities.
+- Account can be part of multiple organizations, with different identities for different organizations.
-- Each community can use multiple apps.
+- Each organization can use multiple apps.
-- User can authorize all apps in a community, or individual apps.
+- User can authorize all apps in an organization, or individual apps.
 - Allowing users to link many other authentication providers to their accounts.
 - U2F support.
 - Stable reactivity-enabled API, which is used by Charon's frontend as well.